NJUPT-SAST/yarusto/README.md

 # yarusto

-A converter that converts .yaml files in test samples into .toml files, serving SAST-OJ, written by Rust.
+A converter that converts .yaml files in test samples into .toml files, serving [SAST-OJ](https://github.com/NJUPT-SAST/sastoj).